 2020 Hyundai Elantra

 GT five-door hatchback still offers a six-speed manual on the zippier N-Line trim, and it likely will until the hatch receives a redesign along the same lines as the sedan.

 While the stick has been wiped clear from the entire Elantra sedan lineup, it's still available on the base trim of Veloster Turbo, with only the Turbo Ultimate trim losing its manual.
 This means Veloster Turbo buyers aiming for a manual transmission will lose out on some additional features, like leather seats, embedded navigation, HD Radio compatibility and a head-up display.
 Both trims still provide for an excellent drive, but clearly buyers weren't too interested in ramping up the options while retaining the manual transmission.

 Thankfully, there's an even better way to slap a stick into the Veloster.
-Theis one hell of a hot hatch, providing the same kind of smile-goading performance as its competitors, but with a serious price advantage.
+The Hyundai Veloster N is one hell of a hot hatch, providing the same kind of smile-goading performance as its competitors, but with a serious price advantage.
 So while there may be fewer ways to enjoy a Hyundai with a manual transmission, the cars that still pack it are well worth your time.